TencentCloud/karpenter-provider-tke/README.md

 # About Drift

-Karpenter has been set `dirt` promote to stable and not allowed to disable in `karpenter core`.
+Karpenter has been set `drift` promote to stable and not allowed to disable in `karpenter core`.
 Please check https://github.com/kubernetes-sigs/karpenter/pull/1311.

 We thinks it's is a `dangerous` feature, so `karpenter tke provider` doesn't implement it yet.